John Kirby (musician): Awards and honors

 In 1993 Kirby was inducted into the North San Diego County, California Big Band and Jazz Hall of Fame.
 In 2010 a historical marker was placed in front of Kirby's childhood home located at 442 North Kent Street in Winchester, Va.
 The marker is listed on the Virginia Historical Registry commemorating Virginia's legacy of African American culture The Winchester Star 6/26/2010.
 Since 2004, Kirby has been honored at various locations in Winchester, Va., with the latest on April 9, 2022, at Shenandoah University.
-In 2008 New Yorker Magazine listed The John Kirby Sextet album "Night Whispers 1938-1946, #26 of 100 essential jazz albums.
-On the same "Essential Jazz albums list, Kirby performed tuba and bass on #6 Fletcher Henderson's "Tidal Wave", as tuba and bassist on #17 saxophonist Coleman Hawkins, "The Essential Sides Remastered", as bassist on #19 Billie Holiday's "Lady Day, The Masters Takes and Singles", and as bassist on #27 Chick Webb and His Orchestra with vocalist Ella Fitzgerald "Stompin at the Savoy."
+In 2008 New Yorker magazine listed The John Kirby Sextet album "Night Whispers 1938-1946, #26 of 100 essential jazz albums.
+On the same "Essential Jazz albums" list, Kirby performed tuba and bass on #6 Fletcher Henderson's "Tidal Wave", as tuba and bassist on #17 saxophonist Coleman Hawkins, "The Essential Sides Remastered", as bassist on #19 Billie Holiday's "Lady Day, The Masters Takes and Singles", and as bassist on #27 Chick Webb and His Orchestra with vocalist Ella Fitzgerald "Stompin at the Savoy."

 In 1961, saxophonist Dave Pell recorded the tribute album I Remember John Kirby.
+Clarinetist Don Byron paid tribute to Kirby (along with Duke Ellington and Raymond Scott) on his 1996 album Bug Music.